jasjung/dunzo/README.md

 # If so, your done command will live here: '/Users/<your_user_name>/opt/anaconda3/bin/done'
 # You want to add it in your zshrc or bash_profile to setup an alias.
 open .zshrc # or equivalent
+# add the following line to .zshrc to create an alias
 alias done='/Users/<your_user_name>/opt/anaconda3/bin/done'
+# restart terminal or source it
 source .zshrc
+# run the command
 done # should output something like below:
 #$ Finished @ (Date) 2022-04-04 (Time) 06:18:59 PM PDT!
 Played flute sound
 ```

 ## Development